-Engine oil mixed with dust or water will dramatically shorten the life of the engine.
+Engine oil mixed with dust and water will remarkably shorten the life of the engine.

-- To change engine oil: - (1) Stop the engine and set it in a tilted position. - (2) Remove the upper motor cover and oil filler cap.
-Allow it to cool. - 3 Turn the steering on the outboard so that the drain hole is facing downward. - (4) Put a oil drain pan under the oil drain screw. - (5) Remove the oil drain screw and drain oil from the engine. - (6) Tighten the oil drain screw. - $\overline{(7)}$ Reset the engine in a vertical position. - 8 Repeat (5) and (6). - (9) Fill the engine through filler port with recommended oil (see chart below) to the upper dipstick mark.
+- To changing engine oil: - 1 Stop the engine and set it in a tilted position. - (2) Remove the upper motor cover and oil filter cap.
+Allow it to cool. - 3 Turn the steering on the outboard so that the drain hole is facing downward. - 4 Put a oil drain pan under the oil drain screw. - (5) Remove the oil drain screw and completely drain oil from the engine. - (6) Tighten the oil drain screw. - \bigcirc Reset the engine in a vertical position. - (8) Fill the engine through filler port with recommended oil (see chart below) to the upper dipstick mark.